cjr125/kibana/TYPESCRIPT.md

 Using any is sometimes valid, but should rarely be used, even if to make quicker progress.
 Even `Unknown` is better than using `any` if you aren't sure of an input parameter.

-If you use a variable that isn't initially defined, you should give it a type or it will be `any` by default (and strangely this isn't a warning, even though I think it should be)
+If you use a variable that isn't initially defined, you should give it a type, or it will be `any` by default (and strangely this isn't a warning, even though I think it should be)

 Before - `color` will be type `any`:
 ```js